mikeaf353/submission-team10_NaturalLight/ABPET/README.md

 3. If you changed the model architecture, `predict.py` reflects it (see `# MODEL` markers)
 4. Test end-to-end: `bash predict.sh /projectnb/medaihack/ABPET/data/val.csv` should produce `predictions.csv` without errors

-The judges will copy your code repository and run `predict.sh` against the held-out test set.
+The judges will clone your repository and run `predict.sh` against the held-out test set.

 ## Evaluation